aldreth/tarrant.org.uk/_posts/2006-05-15-like-two-old-crocks.md

 tags: []
 comments: []
 ---

-<p>Played badminton with Simon at lunch time today.
-He'd cycled into a lamppost and had a very sore and stiff shoulder and, for some reason, I'd woken up with a stiff and aching back.
+Played badminton with Simon at lunch time today.
+He\'d cycled into a lamppost and had a very sore and stiff shoulder and, for some reason, I\'d woken up with a stiff and aching back.
 So we shuffled about the court and neither of us played very well.
-Still fun though.</p>
+Still fun though.

-<p>Toby was trying to coach me this morning - "What could you do to get better?"
-I don't want to have to think about it, I just like playing (but if it meant I won more often...)</p>
+Toby was trying to coach me this morning - \"What could you do to get better?\" I don\'t want to have to think about it, I just like playing (but if it meant I won more often...)